 Prof. Schwartz has written many books and is currently investigating spirit communication still in Tucson AZ.

-The following link is to Dr. Schwartz' page regarding the testing process the show Frontline and a detail of events questions answers and results or you can scroll down and read the same page below.
+The following to Dr. Schwartz' page regarding the testing process the show Frontline and a detail of events questions answers and results or you can scroll down and read the same page below.

 DEMONSTRATIONS FOR THE MEDIA